raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 This is a draft specification for preview only.
 Endpoint URL, request and response parameters are subject to change.
 </aside>

-Retrieve an Account record's list of transfers.
+Retrieve an Account's list of transfers.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` scope.</aside>